gpodder/mygpo/maintainer-needed.md

 ----------------------------------------------

 * You gain experience in an ecosystem of web services and apps
-* You going to have the first-hand experience of running a web service, with all pitfalls that can't be learned by theory alone
+* You are going to have the first-hand experience of running a web service, with all pitfalls that can't be learned by theory alone
 * You cooperate with other experienced developers in the podcasting world